 The seafood processing industry - part of the manufacturing sector - includes businesses that clean, freeze, can, smoke, salt and dry seafood.
 It also includes firms that shuck and pack shellfish.
 Although Oregon currently doesn't have any, it also would include processor ships that do these operations at sea.
 Except for certain fishermen licensed to sell fresh fish from their boats, the Oregon Department of Fish and Wildlife requires commercial fishers to sell their harvest to licensed wholesale fish dealers or licensed fish buyers.
 Many of these dealers and buyers are also processors.

-In 2012, Oregon exported $9.6 million worth of seafood directly to other countries.
+In fist four month of 2012, Oregon exported $9.6 million worth of seafood directly to other countries.
 Canada is by far the leading destination.
 Seafood exports are growing; Oregon exported $11.8 million of seafood in the first four months of 2013.
 Crustaceans, mostly crab, accounted for about half the exports.

 A major trend within the seafood processing industry is consolidation.
 Oregon has lost six business units in the processing industry since 2000 - a drop of nearly 20 percent.
 The industry's consolidation goes hand in hand with the geographic consolidation in the Oregon fishing fleet.
 Three ports: Astoria, Newport and Charleston, had almost 96 percent of all commercial fish landings by volume in Oregon in 2012.
 Smaller ports like Garibaldi, Depoe Bay, and Florence struggle to find money for infrastructure, dredging, and jetty maintenance that can attract vessel owners and seafood processors.